 Hilary Devaney is a New York-based visual artist who uses painting to interrogate structures of meaning-making.
 She earned her MFA from Columbia University in 2022.
 Her works have been presented in galleries, project spaces, and schools in and around New York City.
-Recent solo and two-person exhibitions include “Years of Night” at Kent Place Gallery in Summit, NJ; “Two for Today” at Shin Haus; “Is That Supposed To Be The Moon?” at Evening Hours; and “How Quick a Dream Becomes a Habit” at GOODNEWS in Brooklyn.
-Group exhibitions include “Otherwise” at Half Gallery; “Noumena” at ChaShaMa; “Notes from Across Time” and “Would You Like to See the Dessert Menu” at Skylight Gardens; “Apple in the Dark” at Harkawik; “Westside Exposure” at Westbeth Gallery; and “Ventriloquist” at Evening Hours.
+Recent solo and two-person exhibitions include “Years of Night” at Kent Place Gallery in Summit, NJ and “Two for Today” at Shin Haus.
+Recent group exhibitions include “What A Fool Believes” at Subtitled NYC; “Otherwise” at Half Gallery; “Noumena” at ChaShaMa; “Notes from Across Time” and “Would You Like to See the Dessert Menu” at Skylight Gardens; and “Apple in the Dark” at Harkawik.
 In 2022 Hilary was nominated for the Rema Hort Mann Foundation Emerging Artist Grant.
 In 2023 she was an artist in residence at Catwalk Institute in Catskill, NY and at Gitler &_____ Camp David in West Shokan, NY.
+Most recently, she was a resident at Hercules Art Studio Program from 2023-2025.

 Statement